PROGRAM DURATION & FORMAT

 OPTION 1 - Alternating Work / Academic Study

 Duration: 15 months (18th September 2023 – December 2024)

 Students sign a contract* with a company in France (if eligible) and alternate between working for their company and taking academic classes during the entire 13 months.
 The work / study schedule is provided by the school.
 This allows the student to gain valuable real-world work experience, while simultaneously using and applying what they learn in the classroom.
 The types of positions available will vary upon the needs of the companies and change each year.

 - the tuition for the program is covered by the company, which greatly reduces the economic burden of being a student.

 - highly sought after positions that can come with a competitive salary and any employer sponsored benefits that the company might offer (e.g., restaurant tickets, health insurance supplement, transportation reimbursement, etc.)

-* "Contrat de professionnalisation" or "Contrat d'apprentissage".
-This types of contracts are open to students from the Schengen zone, or who meet certain eligibility requirements as defined by the French government, e.g., have previously studied in France and have a work visa.
+* "Contrat d'apprentissage ou de professionnalisation.
+This type of contract is open to students from the Schengen zone, or who meet certain eligibility requirements as defined by the French government, e.g., have previously studied in France and have a work visa.
 Candidates should inquire before submitting their application.